 You should arrive at the airport for your overnight flight to Johannesburg.

-This morning we approach Victoria Falls for an outstanding guided walking tour.
-The area around the falls is surrounded by a unique, lush rainforest eco-system, watered by the fine spray rising from the falls.
-As we pass through several rainbows arching through the mist, the roar of the falls intensifies and conversation becomes virtually impossible.
+We approach Victoria Falls for an outstanding guided walking tour.
+The area around the falls is surrounded by a unique, lush rainforest ecosystem, watered by the fine spray rising from the falls.
+As we pass several rainbows arching through the mist, the roar of the falls intensifies and conversation becomes virtually impossible.
 The anticipation mounts and on your first view, you will fully appreciate why this is truly one of the wonders of the natural world!
-During low water flow, an optional boat trip is available to Livingstone Island from where the famous explorer himself first saw the falls.
-For the ultimate view you can take a helicopter or even a micro-light’ aircraft flight (essentially a powered hang-glider) on an optional ‘Flight of Angels’ tour.
+During low water flow, an optional boat trip is available to Livingstone Island, from where the famous explorer himself first saw the falls.
+For the ultimate view you can take a helicopter or even a microlight aircraft flight (essentially a powered hang-glider) on an optional ‘Flight of Angels’ tour.

-During the afternoon we drive west parallel to the Zambezi until it joins the Chobe River, actually forming the Botswanian border, which we cross on small open speedboats.
+We drive west parallel to the Zambezi until it joins the Chobe River, actually forming the Botswanan border, which we cross on small open speedboats.
 We stay three nights half-board at the four-star Chobe Safari Lodge.
-Note - some groups will stay at the four-star Mowana Lodge and some will stay at the Chobe Bush lodge.
+Please note that some groups will stay at the four-star Mowana Lodge and some will stay at the Chobe Bush lodge.

 Today is at leisure at the Chobe Safari Lodge or Mowana Safari Lodge.
 You may either relax and enjoy the excellent facilities or take additional optional game drives or river safaris in this, the real heart of Africa.
 Alternatively, there is another optional, short excursion to Namibia just on the other side of the Chobe River or, you may wish to try your hand at fishing for the fearsome Tigerfish.

 After breakfast we cross back into Zambia across the Chobe River and drive back to Livingstone airport.
-From Livingstone we fly (commercial jet) to Cape Town, via Johannesburg and transfer to our hotel, the four-star Southern Sun Waterfront Hotel for four nights bed and breakfast, beautifully located within walking distance of the V&A waterfront.
+From Livingstone we fly to Cape Town via Johannesburg and transfer to our hotel, the four-star Southern Sun Waterfront Hotel for four nights bed and breakfast, beautifully located within walking distance of the V&A Waterfront.

-This morning we drive to Cape Point, visiting the legendary Cape of Good Hope, originally known as the Cape of Storms.
-We pass pristine beaches, the fishing harbour of Hout Bay and continue along the breathtakingly scenic Chapman’s Peak Drive, full of rugged seascapes and cliffs, to the Cape of Good Hope Nature Reserve, one of the world’s biodiversity hot-spots.
+We drive to Cape Point to visit the legendary Cape of Good Hope, originally known as the Cape of Storms.
+We pass pristine beaches, the fishing harbour of Hout Bay and continue along the breathtakingly scenic Chapman’s Peak Drive, full of rugged seascapes and cliffs, to the Cape of Good Hope Nature Reserve, one of the world’s biodiversity hotspots.
 At Cape Point itself you see the confluence of the Indian and Atlantic Ocean currents and the treacherous promontory of rocks, the scourge of mariners for centuries.
-Finally, you visit Boulders Beach and its resident penguin colony before returning to the city in the afternoon.
+Finally, we visit Boulders Beach and its resident penguin colony.
 Lunch is included today.

 Cape Town, featuring British, Dutch and Cape Malay influences, is simply one of the world’s most naturally beautiful cities, with so much to offer the visitor!
 Today is at leisure to explore as you wish.
 In addition to the excellent shopping and dining available within the Victoria & Alfred Waterfront complex, no visit to Cape Town would be complete without taking the revolving cable car to the summit of iconic Table Mountain, at the unofficial symbol of South Africa and with breathtaking views.
 You should also visit Robben Island (weather permitting), where Nelson Mandela spent most of his 27 years incarceration, and whose visitors have included Bill Gates, Margaret Thatcher, Bill Clinton and even Nelson Mandela himself.
 Wander through the Bo- Kaap area, the very image of small-town South Africa.
 Tours are available to charming nearby Hermanus, the world’s premier onshore whale watching location (Jul-Nov only).
 Alternatively, simply just wander where your feet take you, or relax a little, taking afternoon tea at the Mount Nelson, one of the great colonial hotels of the world: the choice is yours.